 Alex is the most powerful bruja her family has seen in generations.
-Her mother and sisters are thrilled when Alex’s powers manifest so powerfully.
+Her mother and sisters are thrilled when Alex’s powers manifest.
 But Alex knows that magic always has a cost and she’s unwilling to risk her family after already losing her father to wayward magic years ago.

 Determined to rid herself of her magic before anyone else gets hurt, Alex turns to the family Book of Cantos for a spell to use on her Death Day–before she accepts the blessings of her family’s dead spirits and truly comes into her powers.